 Currently, the instance is running (see the

 Stoppedstate, start the instance by running the following command in the terminal.SqllocalDB.exe s MSSQLLocalDB

 In the Database tool window ( ), click the Data Source Properties icon .

 From the Driver list, select Microsoft SQL Server LocalDB.

 At the bottom of the data source settings area, click the Download missing driver files link.
 As you click this link, WebStorm downloads drivers that are required to interact with a database.
 The IDE does not include bundled drivers in order to have a smaller size of the installation package and to keep driver versions up-to-date for each IDE version.

 You can specify your drivers for the data source if you do not want to download the provided drivers.
 For more information about creating a database connection with your driver, see Add a user driver to an existing connection.

 From the Instance list, select the instance to connect to (for example,

 From the Authentication list, select the authentication type:

-Windows credentials requires you to run WebStorm on Windows in the same domain as the Microsoft SQL Server database.
+Windows credentials: connect by using your Windows domain creadentials.
+Requires to run WebStorm on Windows in the same domain as the Microsoft SQL Server database.
 Works as the Single-Sign On (SSO).